 We ensure that all staff and coaches abide by the agreed procedures and guidelines of our Safeguarding Policy Statement, Procedures and Guidance as well as being able to understand what a safeguarding concern is and how to report it.

-- Staff, consultants and officials they employ
+- Staff, consultants and officials we employ

-- Venues they operate within
+- Venues we operate within

-- Events and programmes they run
+- Events and programmes we run

 - Ensuring all accreditation requirements are met by accredited coaches, officials and venues